 "We are in a mosquito net tent in a treehouse in the jungle of Bokeo Province, Laos.
 And that sentence is so ridiculous I don't even know what to follow it with.
 I can hear the rainforest all around us.
 Constant insect chirping; the soft patter of rain from the fringe of a storm; and the occasional squawk of a bigger animal - bird, monkey or bigger, I can't tell.

 It took a combination of ziplining and hiking to get here - so a combination of fairly physical slog and bursts of adrenaline, zooming (and that's the noise it makes above your head as you whiz across the line) for up to 400 metres about 30 or 40 metres above the ground, above the lower canopy, to see some utterly breath-taking views.
-We are now
+We are now in the scenery we have been admiring for a week from buses and boats.

 When we arrived in our treehouse we had some fruit - rambutan, sour green mango, longan - and delicious coffee with condensed milk while getting to know our 5 in the group, as well as our guides a bit better.
 That bonding continued over Lao wine (fizzy, a bit like it was turning to vinegar but mysteriously got better with every sip), tea and card games.
 First 'chopsticks' instead of spoons then cheat which became 'bo men!' in Lao.
 My very simple knowledge of the numbers in Lao came in handy [many thanks to Rachel Dance!].